Minor in Architecture

 The Department of Architecture offers an undergraduate minor in architecture that is open to students in all majors at UC Berkeley except architecture.
-The purpose of this minor is to introduce students to the conceptual, technical, and design aspects of architecture.
+The purpose of the minor in architecture is to introduce students to the conceptual, technical, and design aspects of architecture.
+See below for instructions on how to declare a minor in architecture.
+For your minor to be added to your transcript, you must file the CED minor completion form one semester prior to your final semester at Cal.

 * For paperwork and basic scheduling issues.